dcknuth/aoc2024/README.md

 Not too bad and a good practice run with NetworkX.
 Got to learn some new functions it has

 ## Day 24: Crossed Wires
+Part 1 is fine and didn't take too long.
+Part 2 is a debug-the-system type problem.
+The system is a bitwise added and I will guess it is a "full" adder given the gates we implemented.
+So... can we pull up each pair of bits in turn and check that the gates involved with those are doing [this](https://en.wikipedia.org/wiki/Adder_(electronics)#/media/File:Fulladder.gif)?

 ## Day 25: Code Chronicle